Snowflake-Labs/sfquickstarts/site/sfguides/src/dcdf_incremental_processing/dcdf_incremental_processing.md

 2. Put your cursor on the *"execute immediate"* command back up at the top of the script and run it.
 ![img](assets/anonymous_block_success.png)

 3. Let's verify that the data was loaded into the order_line_fact table.
-Copy/Paste this query into your worksheet.
+Highlight this query in your worksheet.
 If you have run these load scripts multiple times you may see history changes in this table.
 ``` sql
 select olf.*
 from dev_webinar_pl_db.main.order_line_fact olf